bobjacobsen/csc-exercises/CSC/README.md

 ## Git Practice

 Depending on your level of experience, these are all optional.
 People who just use `git` by recipe or want a better understanding of the basics, including how to use it locally for your own individual work, would probably benefit most from the first two.
 People with more experience might find the more advanced topics in the last three interesting.
-None of these are required.
+Doing the GitBisect exercise is recommended for everyone.

 10: [GitBasics1](GitBasics1/README.md) - Simple use of git - basic introduction, so if you have git experience you might want to quickly scan through this for things you haven't seen (do you know what `git add --patch` does?)